roblaing/swipl-webapp-howto/README.md

   format('Content-type: text/html~n~n'),
   print_html(TokenizedHtml).
 ```

-Pointing your browser to <http://localhost:3030/user/Joe%20Blog> should bring up Joe Blog's Home Page.

-#### Quick note on quasiquoting

 When I originally wrote the above handler, I hadn't encountered [quasiquoting](http://www.swi-prolog.org/pldoc/man?section=quasiquotations) &mdash; an effort which SWI Prolog supports which addresses exactly my gripe about all programming languages used in web application development sprouting HTML and SQL dialects faster than Salmonella on a hot day &mdash; and in my ignorance wrote this much simpler and shorter example.